junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Grayle doesn't answer immediately, and one of the two guards comes back right then.
 "Tie them up," he waves him over and gestures at them.

 He makes sure his finger doesn't leave the light switch when Cas and the Doctor shoot murderous looks at him.
 He raises a challenging eyebrow, pointedly tilting his chin at River.
-Both of them don't resist as they're tied up.
+Neither of them resists as they're tied up.

-The guard is very thorough with ropes and chains, rounding around their bodies, making tight knots behind them, and a second layer of iron chain locking their neck, hands, and feet to the ground -- just like how the Weeping Angel statue is chained to the alcove.
+The guard is very thorough with ropes and chains, wrapping around their bodies, making tight knots behind them, and a second layer of iron chain locking their neck, hands, and feet to the ground -- just like how the Weeping Angel statue is chained to the alcove.

 Rough metals and fibers brush against his skin through the ragged cloth, Cas gets reminded of his cuts from the flight, still fresh, some of them still bleeding.
 He can feel the grace flow sluggishly inside him.
-He barely scraped enough grace when he had to stand with Dean in that brief gun-fight moment, knowing he should at least have *something* ready in case he needs to protect him, protect all of them.
+He barely scraped enough grace when he had to stand with Dean in that brief gun-fight moment, knowing he should at least have *something* ready in case he needed to protect him, protect all of them.
 Now that the moment is over, he realizes he has pulled most of the grace away from where it was trying to heal his body.
 His body must look even worse from the outside, but he can't really spare any thought for himself.

-Grayle walks slowly closer as they are tied up and not able to move, closing in on Cas, eying his bloody wounds and cuts on the chest almost admirably.
+Grayle walks slowly closer as they are tied up and not able to move, closing in on Cas, eying his bloody wounds and cuts on the chest almost admiringly.
 A look of awe, but looking down, as if he's nothing more than a beautiful specimen he collected, and now he's just enjoying the view.
 "You're not human, aren't you?" he says with widened eyes.

 Cas realizes he must be watching his leaking grace through the wounds on the vessel.
 Sometimes it's so easy to forget he's not human, especially when Dean is around.
 He doesn't treat him as if he's anything different, anything more, or anything less.
 He treats him like an equal, a friend.
 Apparently other human beings are not like him.

 "You will make such a fascinating collection.
-I cannot wait to hear what everyone say when they see I acquired such a pure and bright creature," Grayle speaks as if he discovered a new species when traveling through some remote rainforest.
+I cannot wait to hear what everyone says when they see I acquired such a pure and bright creature," Grayle speaks as if he discovered a new species when traveling through some remote rainforest.

 Cas can do nothing but glare at the middle-aged man taking control.
 He finds his mind keeps slipping to Dean, wondering how he's doing right now, where he is, whether his situation would be any better than his or worse, thinking of the danger he put all of them in by flying them here.
 For a split second, he's distracted, forgetting the man before him.